gottyduke/DKUtil/docs/Extra.md

 ```

 ## serializable
-All in one, painless serialization solution
+All in one, painless serialization solution.
+All serializables are automatically registered to internal handler, and unregistered upon destruction(although probably not needed).
+All reasonable data types are supported, they are flattened first with internal resolvers, then serialized with SKSE.
+Common Types:
++ STL containers
++ user defined aggregate types
++ all trivial types
++ string
 ### declaration
 ```C++
 struct MyDataType